Royal St. George's College

-Royal St. George's College (RSGC) is an independent school for boys located in The Annex neighbourhood of Toronto, Ontario, Canada.
+Royal St. George's College (RSGC) is an Anglican-affiliated independent school for boys located in The Annex neighbourhood of Toronto, Ontario, Canada.
 The school admits boys from Grades 3 through 12.
 Founded in 1961 as an Anglican choir school in the tradition of the great collegiate and cathedral choir schools in the United Kingdom, the school admitted its first students in 1964.
-It is the only pre-university school in Canada authorized to use the "Royal" designation, and it houses the historic Chapel of St. Alban-the-Martyr.
+It is the only pre-university school in Canada authorized to use the "Royal" designation (after the "Royal Grammar School of Montreal", founded in 1801 and united since 1846 to the High School of Montreal, closed in 1979), and it houses the historic Chapel of St. Alban-the-Martyr, the former cathedral of the Anglican Diocese of Toronto, and the See House, the former Queen Anne Revival style residence of the Bishop.
+RSGC is also the official choir school for the Cathedral Church of St. James.

-In July, 2011, Stephen Beatty '86 became the school's seventh headmaster.
+In July 2011, Stephen Beatty (Class of 1986) became the school's seventh headmaster.

 History

+St. George's College, the beginnings

 St. George's began as the vision of a group of Anglican clergy and laity in the 1950s interested in establishing a permanent home for boys' choral music in Canada.
 Led by Dr. Healey Willan CC, who served as first Warden of the college, the founders looked to the model of the diocesan summer choir camp run by the late John L. Bradley (third Warden) and John Cook for inspiration.
 In 1961, the Ontario Legislature passed a private member's bill, sponsored by the Hon.
 Alfred H. Cowling MPP, incorporating the school as St. George's College.
 At the time, the founders were in negotiations with the Church of St. George's on-the-Hill to utilize their facilities for the school.
 While the location changed, the name stuck and at the invitation of Bishop Frederick H. Wilkinson of Toronto the parish of St. Alban the Martyr and the resident St. Andrew's Japanese Congregation began joint use of the Howland Avenue property with the school.

+Founding Headmaster

 Dr. John "Jack" Lennox Wright, the founding headmaster, welcomed the first classes of students in 1964.
 The Primate of the Anglican Church of Canada, Archbishop Howard Clark, formally dedicated the school.
 Other founders immediately joined the teaching faculty, including the Rev. Kenneth Scott, John "Bear" Allen, and others.
 Allen succeeded as second headmaster in 1978.
 He expanded the school's outlook inclusivity and facilities while remaining faithful to the founding vision.

+'Royal' designation

 In 1988, John R. Latimer assumed leadership of the school, and he led the celebrations marking the Silver Jubilee of the college in 1989.
 These events culminated in a visit to the school by the Duchess of Kent, who proclaimed the 'Royal' designation on behalf of Queen Elizabeth II.
+Subsequently following this designation, the school’s name was officially changed from St. George’s College to Royal St. George’s College.